hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/using-playground-locally.md

 # Installing and running {{site.data.conrefs.composer_full}} Playground locally

 This tutorial will take you through how to install and run the {{site.data.conrefs.composer_full}} Playground on your local machine.
-It also creates an instance of {{site.data.conrefs.hlf_full}} v1.0-Beta.
+It also creates an instance of {{site.data.conrefs.hlf_full}} v1.0 Beta 1.

 {{site.data.conrefs.composer_full}} Playground can also be used in a "browser only" mode, without a running instance of {{site.data.conrefs.hlf_full}}.
 When used in this mode, all the functionality of {{site.data.conrefs.composer_full}} Playground is available, but all of the data (business networks, assets, participants, and transactions) is persisted into browser local storage.